 How does VAT work between EU countries?

 The EU VAT Directive 2006/112/EC establishes the rules for where VAT is due in the EU.
 Member States must implement these rules in a uniform way to avoid the possibility of double or no taxation.
+This blog goes into details how VAT between European countries works.

 How EU countries apply VAT